flagbug/FlagSync/readme.md

 ## Overview

-FlagSync is a synchronization and backup tool, that allows you to synchronize or backup your files with local folders (or an extern harddrive or flashdrive) or a FTP-Server, as well as synchronize your non-iPod MP3-Player with iTunes.
+FlagSync is a synchronization and backup tool, that allows you to synchronize or backup your files with local folders (or an external hard- or flashdrive) or a FTP-Server, as well as synchronize your non-iPod MP3-Player with iTunes.

 ## Features